idle-binary/principles-of-web-accessibility/README.md

 ## Parity is paramount

 The point is not to create a better experience, or even a good experience.
-It’s to ensure a _comparable_ experience.
+It’s to ensure a _comparable_ experience between different people.
 Interfaces should not be challenging to some and not to others, but some interfaces are necessarily complex and some content is inherently esoteric.
-You do not get to choose who can handle what.
+You do not get to choose who is interested in—or can cope with—what.
 If an image serves as a joke, the alternative text should not give the joke away or explain why it is funny.
 It should _tell the same joke by alternative means_.
 The joke may be offensive to some or inexplicable to others.
 These are shortcomings of _inclusivity_, not accessibility.

 ## Design for implementation

 They say form should follow function.
 But most organizations design first and develop second.
 The design phase consists of purely graphical ideation and leaves too many implementation questions unanswered.
-Developers are encouraged to prioritize visual approximation over usability.
+Consequently, developers are encouraged to prioritize visual approximation over usability.
 Drag-and-drop interfaces need to be operable by keyboard.
 This means buttons need to be provided.
 Those buttons will need to appear in the so-called _design_.
-Accessibility must be a high-level design consideration.
+As an accessibility practitioner, you must contribute to high-level design.
 Because form must follow function and the function needs to be accessible.

 ## Structure first

 A poorly structured interface can technically pass WCAG.
 A well-structured and intuitive interface can have multiple discrete WCAG errors.
 Chances are, the latter is more accessible to most.
 Automated accessibility tools are only really good at locating discrete errors.
 These may be helpful diagnostically, but you need to take a holistic view.
 What will confuse or overwhelm people?
 Where will people get tripped up?
-Don’t waste time ticking off individual success criteria when the entire structure needs redesigning.
+Don’t waste time ticking off individual success criteria when the underlying structure needs redesigning.

 ## Use your words